hawky-4s-/veewee-definitions/README.md

 Jimdo Veewee Definitions
 ========================

-This repository contains the [veewee](https://github.com/jedi4ever/veewee/) definitions we use to build our Vagrant base boxes.
+This repository contains the [Veewee](https://github.com/jedi4ever/veewee/) definitions and some convenient scripts we use at Jimdo to build our Vagrant base boxes.

+Feel free to fork this repository and use it as the basis for your own Vagrant base boxes.

 Installation